rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 to close a presequent section before the end of its default scope is reached.

 <!-- ======================================================================= -->
-## derived statements
+## implicit parent containers

+As mentioned before, a section's parent container isn't a parent container because the definition of the corresponding node has certain characteristics.

+Any parent node is a parent container, if a section was declared inside of it.
+If that would not be the case, then consistent dynamic support (see the requirements) could not be guaranteed.
+In short: Any parent node can become a section's parent container, regardless of its specific definition.

+Because of that, such parent containers exist whether they are manually injected (explicit), or due to some structural requirement (implicit).

-Note that the node level of a node is defined as 1 + the number of edges in between a node and the tree's root.
+Recall that the node level of a node is defined as "1 + the number of edges in between the node and the tree's root".
 That is, the root node has a node level of 1, its child nodes a node level of 2, and their children a node level of 3.
-In short: The higher the node level, the deeper into the hierarchy a node is located.
+In short: The higher the node level, the deeper within the hierarchy a node is located.

-**case 1: (node level 1 > node level 2)**
+**case 1: (node level 1 >> node level 2)**

 ```
       n0